Andrew Porter (Revolutionary War officer): Post Revolutionary War

 After the end of the war, Porter continued to serve in a military role with the Pennsylvania militia, rising to the rank of major general.
 He also served as the state's surveyor-general, and was one of the commissioners tasked with determining the boundaries between Pennsylvania, Virginia, and Ohio.

 He was offered the position of Brigadier general in the U.S. Army, at the end of the War, and United States Secretary of War by President Madison, but he declined both due to his advanced age.

 Personal life

-Andrew Porter was married twice, first to Elizabeth McDowell (1747–1773), with whom he had five children, including:
+Porter was married twice, first to Elizabeth McDowell (1747–1773), with whom he had five children, including: